Ocellated lizard: Ecology

 Timon lepidus is found in various wild and cultivated habitats from sea level up to 2100 m in southern Spain.
 It is rare at higher altitudes.
 It prefers dry, bushy areas, such as open woodland and scrub, old olive groves and vineyards, and is sometimes found on more open, rocky or sandy areas.
 It can occasionally be seen basking on roadsides.
 The lizard usually stays on the ground, but climbs well on rocks and in trees.
 It can dig holes and sometimes uses abandoned rabbit burrows.

 Diet

-Timon lepidus feeds mainly on large insects, especially beetles, and snails, and also robs birds’ nests and occasionally takes reptiles, frogs, and small mammals.
-It also eats fruit and other plant matter, especially in dry areas.
+Timon lepidus feeds mainly on large insects, especially beetles, spiders, and snails, and also robs birds' nests for eggs and nestlings and occasionally takes reptiles (other lizards and small snakes), frogs, and small mammals.
+It also eats fruit (such as berries) and other plant matter, especially in dry areas.

 Reproduction

 Breeding in T. lepidus occurs in late spring or early summer.
 Males are territorial in spring and fight in the breeding season.
 The female lays up to 22 eggs in June and July about three months after mating, hiding them under stones and logs or in leaf litter or in loose damp soil.
 It tends to lay fewer, larger eggs in dry areas.
 The eggs hatch in eight to 14 weeks.
 The lizard is sexually mature at two years of age.